Munawwar/preact-spa-template/README.md

 SVG icon components are at src/components/icons.
 The SVG files for it are at src/third-party/icons/.

-If you want to add an SVG icon, you need to add `id="id"` into the `<svg>` element before using the SVG and then follow one of the icon component file at src/components/icons/ to convert the svg into a preact component.
+If you want to add an SVG icon, you need to add `id="id"` attribute into the `<svg>` tag before using the SVG and then follow one of the icon component file at src/components/icons/ to convert the svg into a preact component.

 Use src/third-party/icons/add-svg-id.js file provided to add the id.